graphbookai/graphbook/README.md

 </p>

 ## Overview
 Graphbook is a framework for building efficient, visual DAG-structured ML workflows composed of nodes written in Python.
-Graphbook provides common ML processing features such as multiprocessing IO and automatic batching, and it features a web-based UI to assemble, monitor, and execute data processing workflows.
+Graphbook provides common ML processing features such as multiprocessing IO and automatic batching for PyTorch tensors, and it features a web-based UI to assemble, monitor, and execute data processing workflows.
 It can be used to prepare training data for custom ML models, experiment with custom trained or off-the-shelf models, and to build ML-based ETL applications.
 Custom nodes can be built in Python, and Graphbook will behave like a framework and call lifecycle methods on those nodes.

 <p align="center">
   <a href="https://graphbook.ai">